 In addition, EPA's current role on the Standards and Practices for All Appropriate Inquiries set the qualifications for the Environmental Professional who is authorized to perform the AAI.
 Under the current rule, an individual can be qualified as an Environmental Professional with only 10 years relevant experience.
 This EPA regulation allows technicians with no formal education beyond the high school level to perform key engineering duties at hazardous waste facilities.
-This regulation would place human health and the environment at risk by allowing untrained, unlicensed personnel to practice engineering at facilities contaminated by toxic chemical wastes.
+This regulation places human health and the environment at risk by allowing untrained, unlicensed personnel to practice engineering at facilities contaminated by hazardous substances.
 The regulations permit unqualified technicians to carry out functions that are intrinsically engineering in nature.
-These functions include determinations of the nature of hazardous waste and other toxic materials on the site, the extent of the pollution, the potential risk to public health, site hydrology and potential engineering or environmentally sound solutions to the site's contamination.
+These functions include determinations of the nature of hazardous waste and other toxic materials on the site, the extent of the pollution, the potential risk to public health, site hydrology, and potential engineering or environmentally sound solutions to the site's contamination.

 A targeted brownfields restoration program should take into account site-specific environmental exposure factors and risks based on a reasonable assessment of the future use of the property by competent licensed professional engineers, or licensed professional geologist or persons with appropriate certifications.

 ASCE Policy Statement 485